dillonhuff/clockwork/README.md

 # Building an example

-To generate a synthesizable accelerator for an image blur do:
+To generate a synthesizable accelerator which blurs a 1920 x 1080 grayscale image:

     ./rebuild_and_run.sh blur-example